FIND NURSING SCHOOLS

-Accredited Nursing Schools in Arizona – Information & Rankings for 2020
+7 Best Nursing Schools in Arizona – 2023 Rankings

 The nursing shortage has hit Arizona so hard that policy makers recently drafted a bill to appropriate $50 million from the state’s general fund to try and find solutions to it.
 That legislation, Senate Bill 1354, is in front of the state senate now.
 The state also passed a bill in April 2019 establishing reciprocity for professional nurses who hold out-of-state licenses as a means of recruiting more nurses to work in Arizona.
 The shortage is being driven by the number of aging Baby Boomers who’ve relocated to the Grand Canyon State and who will be requiring an enormous amount of medical services in the years to come.
 Nurses and nurse practitioners who specialize in behavioral health issues will be in particularly high demand.
 Hospitals are pulling out all the stops to attract graduates of accredited nursing schools in Arizona by offering perks like signing bonuses, free housing and even paid tuition.

-Following are the 7 Best Accredited Nursing Schools in Arizona for the Year – 2020
+Following are the 7 Best Accredited Nursing Schools in Arizona for 2023

 1. University of Arizona, Tucson